 Nicolae Ceausescu ruled Romania for 21 years, earning a reputation as a brutal dictator.
-During his reign he developed the largest network of spies in Eastern Europe, silenced his opposition with a secret police force known as the Securitate, and eventually threw the nation into tremendous debt and economic turmoil.
+During his reign, he developed the largest network of spies in Eastern Europe, silenced his opposition with a secret police force known as the Securitate, and eventually threw the nation into tremendous debt and economic turmoil.

 In 1981, Ceausescu began an austerity program designed to enable Romania to liquidate its entire national debt ($10 billion).
-To achieve this, many basic goods, including gas, heat and food were rationed, which drastically reduced the standard of living in Romania.
+To achieve this, many basic goods, including gas, heat, and food were rationed, which drastically reduced the standard of living in Romania.

-Since Romania did not have riot police (Ceausescu, who genuinely believed that the Romanian people loved him, never saw the need for them), the military were sent in to control the riots because the situation was too large for the Securitate and conventional police to handle.
-However, the chief of minister of defense, sent soldiers in without live ammunition.
+Since Romania did not have riot police (Ceausescu, who genuinely believed that the Romanian people loved him, never saw the need for them), the military was sent in to control the riots because the situation was too large for the Securitate and conventional police to handle.
+However, the chief minister of defense sent soldiers in without live ammunition.
 The army failed to establish order.

-One worker explained: “Yesterday, our factory boss and a Party official rounded us up in the yard, handed us wooden clubs and told us that Hungarians and hooligans were devastating Timișoara and that it is our duty to go there and help crush the riots.
+One worker explained: “Yesterday, our factory boss and a Party official rounded us up in the yard, handed us wooden clubs, and told us that Hungarians and hooligans were devastating Timișoara and that it is our duty to go there and help crush the riots.
 But I realized that wasn’t the truth”.

 Thousands of workers were bussed into the square under threat of being fired.
-They were given red flags, banners and large pictures of Ceausescu and his wife.
-The crowd were given orders on where to stand, when to applaud and what to sing.
+They were given red flags, banners, and large pictures of Ceausescu and his wife.
+The crowd was given orders on where to stand, when to applaud, and what to sing.
 The front rows of the assembly were made up of low-level Communist Party officials and members who acted as cheer-leaders.

 The people remained unresponsive, and only the front rows supported Ceausescu with cheers and applause.
 Eight minutes into the speech, some in the crowd actually began to jeer, boo, whistle and utter insults at him.

 The entire speech was being broadcast live around Romania, and it is estimated that perhaps 76% of the nation was watching.
 Censors attempted to cut the live video feed, and replace it with Communist propaganda songs and video praising the Ceausescu regime, but parts of the riots had already been broadcast and most of the Romanian people realized that something unusual was in progress.

-“It is as if, in that moment, everyday Romanian’s saw the possibility, saw the reality of the weakness of Ceausescu’s regime”, according to the Center for History & New Media.
+“It is as if, at that moment, everyday Romanian’s saw the possibility, saw the reality of the weakness of Ceausescu’s regime”, according to the Center for History & New Media.
 “Those moments of Ceausescu’s weakness and the power of popular pressure explain why, a mere 48 hours later, Ceausescu was attempting to flee Romania, all power lost”.